Reinforcement Learning for Durable Algorithmic Recourse: Introduction

 This issue of unreliable recourse is critical to address as it undermines trust in the system, may discourage individuals from engaging with it, and result in wasted effort~\citep{rawal2020algorithmic}.

 This concern has motivated the development of robust recourse methods that seek to remain effective in dynamic settings, contingent on the socio-technical context in which the system operates and responsive to the evolving conditions of the decision-making system and its environment~\citep{upadhyay2021towards, dominguez2022adversarial, pawelczyk2023probabilistically}.
 In particular, when considering \textit{limited-resource, competitive} settings, it becomes essential to account for and manage the feedback effects of recourse on the applicant pool~\citep{fonseca2023setting}.
-Namely, as candidates repeatedly apply after attempting to follow the recommendations, the decision threshold may shift, potentially leading to a high rate of invalidity~\citep{bell2024game}.
+Namely, as candidates repeatedly apply after attempting to follow the recommendations, the decision threshold may shift, potentially leading to a high rate of invalidity~\citep{bell2024game}; we exemplify this challenge in Appendix~\ref{app:example} with a motivating scenario.
 While prior work has identified this issue and emphasized the limitations of existing recourse methods under such endogenous dynamics~\citep{fonseca2023setting, segal2024better}, \emph{no comprehensive solution has yet been proposed}.